Jdasi/OGL-Space-Invaders/README.md

 ### 2.2.
 Score Multiplier
 The score you get from aliens is based on your current Score Multiplier.
 Your Score Multiplier starts at 1.
-Killing aliens increases your Score Multiplier.
+Destroying an alien increases your Score Multiplier by 1.
 Your Score Multiplier is reset to 1 if:

     - You are hit by an enemy projectile